-Dungeons and Dragons are, in fact, the perfect game to opt for this kind of playstyle, as the game in its nature encourages creativity and thinking out the box.
+Dungeons and Dragons are, in fact, the perfect game to opt for this kind of playstyle, as the game, in its nature, encourages creativity and thinking out of the box.
 Therefore, people who choose to embark on their fantastical journey choose to dabble further into the fantasy element of it by focusing on witchcraft.

 It is where the spell Guiding Bolt 5e comes in, as it is a 1st level spell you can equip in the game, and unlike the majority of such spells, it is not weak at all; in fact, it is quite strong, but before we dive further deeper into the spell.
 I believe a quick refresher for Dungeons and Dragons is for those who are unaware of the game.

 Dungeons and Dragons is a tabletop game, i.e. a board game that is based on classic fantasy.
 There are other game variations, including a few knockoffs, but the most well-known version of Dungeons and Dragons is the classic tabletop game in a fantasy setting.